hans000/easy-interceptor/readme.md

 - [Export, Import]: serialize project
 - [Refresh]: refresh, will reset `count` field
 - [Switch Theme]: light | dark
-- [Fake Mode]: turn on fake mode, default turn off, Only intercept requests, relying on back-end services; When enabled, a simulated object will be used, which can be independent of back-end services
+- ~~[Fake Mode]: turn on fake mode, default turn off, Only intercept requests, relying on back-end services; When enabled, a simulated object will be used, which can be independent of back-end services~~ (support in rule)

 ### Right Top Menu
 - [Close]: close this extension
-- [Watching]: watching fetch（just work on Content-Type is json）
+- [Recording]: recording the fetch to add a rule quickly（just work on Content-Type is json）
-- [Intercepting]: custome responseText
+- [Intercepting]: custome responseText, delay fetch etc.
+- [Proxying]: support redirect url, modify request headers and response headers, blocked url etc.

 ## Status Bar
 - \[Setting\]: Setting